popphp/pop-http/README.md

 Client
 ------

-The client object works with a request object, a handler object and a response object.
+At its core, the client object works with a request object, a handler object and a response object to successfully execute an HTTP request.
 The request object can have request data.
 Both the request and response objects can have headers and a body.
 The response object will have a response code and response message, along with other helper functions to determine if the request yielded a successful response or an error.

 **NOTE:** The constructor of the `Pop\Http\Client` class is flexible and can take any of the following parameters in any order: